biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 chemical-induced colitis.
 Although exciting, this study is preliminary and the first to suggest a connection between P. copri and arthritis.
-More work needs to be done to determine whether P. copri is associated with inflammation in this autoimmune disease or not, and before we brand P. copri as a “bad” or “good” player in human health.
+More work needs to be done to determine whether P. copri is associated with inflammation in this autoimmune disease or not, and before we brand P. copri as a "bad" or "good" player in human health.
 This cautionary statement is especially underscored when we take into account that in the same year in which P. copri was suspected to be connected to rheumatoid arthritis, a second research group determined that P. copri related species are decreased in the gut microbiomes